tanogedler/tracking-asset-with-solidity/README.md

-### Smart contract for supply chain
+## Smart contract for supply chain

-## Preparation of the environment:
+### Preparation of the environment:

-The first thing was to prepare the development environment.
-For this we installed the development environment for Ethereum called Truffle and a test blockchain called Ganache.
+The first thing needed is to prepare the development environment.
+For this we installed the development environment for Ethereum called Truffle

 1.  install Truffle: